openbrainsrc/Radian/doc/ref-manual/07-legends.markdown

 `LEGEND-SWITCH` attribute to the plot directive.
 For each plotting directive with a `LEGEND-SWITCH` attribute, a checkbox appears in the legend allowing the visibility of the relevant plot to be controlled.

+Alternatively, a `LEGEND-SWITCHES` attribute on the enclosing `<plot>` directive will cause a visibility checkbox to be displayed for all implicit legend entries.